On the Continuity of the Secrecy Capacity of Compound and Arbitrarily Varying Wiretap Channels: Discontinuity of AVWC Secrecy Capacity

 holds.
 Obviously, the inequality $\Cavccrlambda \leq C_{\text{CR}}(\avc(\lambda))$ holds so that we only have to show the other direction.
 Therefore, let $R>0$ be a CR-assisted achievable rate for non-secret communication, i.e., for each $\tau>0$ there exists an $n(\tau)\in\N$ and a sequence of $(n,J_n,\sG_n,P_\Gamma)$-codes $\Cran$ such that for all $n\geq n(\tau)$ we have $\frac{1}{n}\log|\sJ_n|\geq R-\tau$ and $\max_{s^n\in\sS^n}\bar{e}_n(s^n\|\Cran)\rightarrow0$ as $n\rightarrow\infty$.
 Now we have to analyze the secrecy condition $I(J;Z_{s^n}^n\|\Cran)$ for this code.
 The corresponding joint probability distribution is given by

 Since we only have one possible channel realization $V$, cf. \eqref{eq:avc_v}, in this particular example, we have $V(z|x,s)=V(z|x)$.
-Moreover, since $V$ is the ``useless'' channel, the output $z^n$ in $\prod_{i=1}^nV(z_i|x_i))$ is independent of the input $x^n$ so that
+Moreover, since $V$ is the ``useless'' channel, the output $z^n$ in $\prod_{i=1}^nV(z_i|x_i))$ is independent of the input $x^n$ so that $I(J;Z_{s^n}^n\|\Cran) = 0$.
 We conclude that this rate then is also achievable under the strong secrecy criterion which then shows $\Cavccrlambda = C_{\text{CR}}(\avc(\lambda))$ so that \eqref{eq:avc_theorem1} and therewith assertion 1) of the theorem is proved.